JinderO/E-Shop-System/README.md

 - **Polymorphic Collections** - Professional management of diverse object types in unified structures

 This project showcases **advanced Java programming skills** including **inheritance hierarchies**, **interface design**, **polymorphic collections**, and **complex business logic implementation** typical of real-world **e-commerce systems**.
 The implementation demonstrates **enterprise-level thinking** and **scalable design patterns**.

----

-⭐ **If you found this project helpful, please give it a star!** ⭐